F6ITU/K_Munin100_Fork/README.md

 a medium power Zolotarev low pass filter (600 or 1500 W), an Automatic Antenna Tuner (ATU) nickname « Aries » and a 4 port antenna switch.

+But the power level is compatible with the traditional "Alexiares" filter frontend, (https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia ) in lpf/hpf configuration or it's up to date evolution (lpf and dual bpf)

 All these developments are the work and intellectual property of Kjell Karlsen LA2NI and Laurence Barker G8NJJ.

 This original work can be downloaded from